Robust Adversarial Attacks Detection based on Explainable Deep Reinforcement Learning For UAV Guidance and Planning: Experiments and Results

 The FGSM adversarial generation algorithm is implemented to easily be altered into the BIM algorithm just by running the FGSM in a loop.
 The FGSM is less effective than required at changing the decisions of the DDPG-APF agent at small $\varepsilon$.
 The BIM variation of FGSM is adopted to limit visual degradation and maximise the adversarial effect.

-We test the performance of the FGSM/BIM adversarial generator at various settings of $\varepsilon$ and the number of iterations of the FGSM for the BIM application, as shown in Fig. 16.
-An attack is considered successful when the resultant guidance decision by the DRL agent is modified by 33\%.
-This condition on the amount of deviation ends up reaching a limit at 61.1\% attack success.
+{ We test the performance of the FGSM/BIM adversarial generator at various settings of $\varepsilon$ and the number of iterations of the FGSM for the BIM application, as shown in Fig. 11.
+As mentioned in the experimental setup the output of the model is a range between -1.5 and 1.5, and then this output is then multiplied by 30 to calculate a yaw-rate.
+To ensure an attack is significant a large deviation is chosen to be the limit for an attack to be considered successful.
+The guidance decision made by the DRL agent after the attack should differ by 1 from the original output or 33\% of the range.
+This change in the output corresponds to a change in the drone's yaw-rate of 30\degree/s.
+This condition on the amount of deviation ends up reaching a limit at 68\% attack success.

+In Fig. 11 we can see the better performance from the BIM when compared to the FGSM.
+The increase in iterations from 1 to 10 or 20 improves the success rate by 15-18\%.
+It can also be seen that the performance peaks at an $\varepsilon$ of 5.
+An $\varepsilon$ with a value of 5 will produce a noticeable distortion to a depth image when compared to an $\varepsilon$ of 1 that has a distortion that is almost imperceptible.
+An $\varepsilon$ of 2 will have some distortion only on close inspection of the depth images.
+It can also be seen that the performance of the attack falls once the larger $\varepsilon$ values cause much greater distortion to the depth images.

+The behaviour of the FGSM/BIM attack success in Fig. 11 requires explanation as the attack success rate falls below what would normally be seen in a classification task.
+The FGSM/BIM is not a perfect algorithm so failures in achieving successful attacks are to be expected, especially for drone guidance problems.
+A higher success rate could have been achieved by lowering the deviation required for success.
+Lowering this value would increase the attack success rate but it was decided only to measure large deviations that would decrease the safety of the drone the most by increasing the risk of collisions.